 pixelmatch

+Features accurate anti-aliased pixels detection and perceptual color difference metrics.
 Inspired by Resemble.js and Blink-diff.
-Unlike these libraries, pixelmatch is around 150 lines of code, has no dependencies, and works on raw typed arrays of image data, so it's blazing fast and can be used in any environment (Node or browsers).
+Unlike these libraries, pixelmatch is just a few hundred lines of code, has no dependencies, and works on raw typed arrays of image data, so it's very fast and can be used in both Node and browsers.

 const numDiffPixels = pixelmatch(img1, img2, diff, 800, 600, {threshold: 0.1});